 The "Hyper-Personalization" Prediction

 - Ignoring the "Boda Boda" Factor: AI can optimize your shop, but if you don't automate your delivery dispatch, the system breaks.
-Your AI should communicate directly with local delivery APIs.

-5. Business Benefits & ROI: The "Smart Shop" Dividend
+5. Business Benefits & ROI

 Conclusion: The 2026 Competitive Divide